PLhery/chronodose_twitterbot/readme.md

 ## Installation

-Create a twitter app on https://developer.twitter.com/en/apps , and create a twitter account for your bot.
+Create a Twitter app on https://developer.twitter.com/en/apps , and create a Twitter account for your bot.

-To generate twitter account tokens for a twitter app, you can use this script https://gist.github.com/PLhery/4c82273e351540be327908c44698b322
+To generate Twitter account tokens for a Twitter app, you can use the command `npm run login` or `yarn login` to directly have it in your console.

+Then to set the tokens required, you need to copy the env example file :
+`copy .env.example .env && vim .env` (you can use nano instead of vim)

+## Build

+The build files are converted from Typescript to JavaScript files in a folder `dist` that is created for you.
+If there is any problem on this step, you can create the folder by yourself with `mkdir build` at the root level.

 ### Using docker-compose